William George Clark: Life

-In 1853 Clark had taken orders, but left the Church after the passing of the Clerical Disabilities Act 1870, of which he was one of the promoters.
+In 1853 Clark had taken orders, but left the Church after the passing of the Clerical Disabilities Act 1870 (33 & 34 Vict. c.
+91), of which he was one of the promoters.
 He also resigned the public oratorship in the same year, and in consequence of illness left Cambridge in 1873.
 He died at York on 6 November 1878.

 He bequeathed a sum of money to his old college for the foundation of a lectureship in English literature.